-A professional NPS tool means you get to benefit from all sorts of survey features such as automation, survey scheduling, customer What is User Segmentation User segmentation refers to the practice of dividing users based on common characteristics.
-This can help businesses in creating more optimized and personalized user experiences.
-To…, and real time notifications.
+A professional NPS tool means you get to benefit from all sorts of survey features such as automation, survey scheduling, customer segmentation, and real time notifications.

 Overall, it gives you the opportunity to track your customers’ satisfaction on all levels.
 However, at the end of the day, any tool is just a tool.
 It is up to the user to create the optimal experience and use the features wisely.

 There are different types of NPS tools, but some features are must-haves, therefore there are some key features that any NPS tool out there will or should have.

 Here are some important features and why you need each one of them;